 Questions students should ask before applying Early Action or Early Decision

-The decision to apply Early Action and especially Early Decision should not be taken lightly.
-Here are some questions that students and parents can ask themselves before actually pulling the trigger on submitting an Early Decision or Early Action app:
+You should not make the decision to apply Early Action and especially Early Decision lightly.
+Here are some questions that students, parents, and guardians can ask themselves before actually pulling the trigger on submitting an Early Decision or Early Action app:

 Am I 100% sure this is the college I want to attend if I am considering Early Decision?